Schizophrenia Speech Patterns And Other Symptoms

 Schizophrenia: An overview

 The Diagnostic and Statistical Manual of Mental Disorders (DSM) is a guide that can help doctors diagnose mental health disorders.
-It generally lays out definitions and criteria for a variety of mental illnesses.
-In the latest version of the DSM (DSM-V), schizophrenia is listed as a “psychotic disorder."
+The manual generally lays out definitions and criteria for a variety of mental illnesses.
+In the latest version of the DSM (DSM-5), schizophrenia is listed as a “psychotic disorder."
 Psychotic disorders can be defined as mental illnesses that involve losing track of reality or having a “psychotic episode.”
 People with schizophrenia may experience multiple psychotic episodes during their lives.

 Schizophrenia can cause a variety of symptoms affecting people’s thoughts and behavior.
 These symptoms may be more intense during psychotic episodes, but they may also continue when a person is no longer in psychosis.
 Some examples include the following:

 • Hallucinations: When you hallucinate, you may see, hear, or feel something that isn’t there.
-It can be common for people with schizophrenia to hear voices or other sounds.
+People with schizophrenia may commonly hear voices or other sounds.
 They may also have visual hallucinations, although this tends to be rarer

 • Delusions: A delusion is usually a false belief that a person holds strongly, despite evidence against it.
 Schizophrenia can involve various types of delusions.
 For example, a person might believe they can read minds, that the government is spying on them, or that their TV is sending them hidden messages.

 • Changes in mood and motivation: Schizophrenia can make it hard to experience pleasure.
-It can also affect motivation to do daily tasks.
+The condition can also affect motivation to do daily tasks.
 As a result, people with schizophrenia may stop bathing, going to work, seeing their loved ones, or engaging in hobbies.

 • Changes in emotional expression: Schizophrenia can also make people less expressive.
 For example, someone might stop showing facial expressions or using gestures to communicate.
-It can also be common for people with schizophrenia to talk in a flat tone of voice.
+People with schizophrenia may also talk in a flat tone of voice.

 • Disorganized speech: “Disorganized speech” generally refers to abnormalities in a person’s way of thinking that come across in the way they speak.
 Because thoughts and speech tend to be intertwined, this symptom is sometimes also called “formal thought disorder.”